rogerallen/rogerallen.github.com/_posts/scriptcraft-for-creating-topography-in-minecraft.md

 <img src="/assets/image/lakeo.png" width="328" height"466" />

-I used [gimp](http://www.gimp.org/) to select a smaller image 200x140 pixels of the area I wanted to use in minecraft.
+I was a bit worried (for good reason, I found later) that a region this size would take too long to create in minecraft.
+Because this is just a PNG image, I used [gimp](http://www.gimp.org/) to select a smaller 200x140 pixel area to use.
 I just cropped and saved this as `lakeo_clip.png`.

 <img src="/assets/image/lakeo_clip.png" width="200" height"140" />

 <h4>Create Material Image</h4>

-At his point, you can create a heightmap of the terrain, but I'd like to have different types of terrain, including water for a lake.
+At this point, you can create a heightmap of the terrain, but to have different types of terrain, including water for a lake, you need some additional data.

-By converting this greyscale image to a RGB color image and using the select-color tool in gimp, I was able to quickly create a 3-color (blue, green, yellow) map to use for describing the different materials to place in minecraft.
+By converting this greyscale image to a RGB color image and using the select-color tool in gimp, I was able to create a 3-color (blue, green, yellow) map to use for describing the different materials to place in minecraft.

 <img src="/assets/image/lakeo_clip2.png" width="200" height"140" />